SiposLevente/3D-Prog-Platypous-Controller/ros/README.md

 </pre>

 <pre>
-Subscibe your x, y and z datas on the <mark> from_platypous/</mark> topic in order to use the robot real time location in other project.
+Subscibe your x, y and z datas on the <span style="background-color: #D13525">from_platypous/</span> topic in order to use the robot real time location in other project.
 </pre>

 Pictures taken by [carbon.now](https://carbon.now.sh/)